 Tropes found in the Inkworld series include:

 Absence Makes the Heart Go Yonder: Roxane.
-By the time Dustinger finally returns home, he has been gone ten years, and Roxane has a son (by another man) who is nearly that old, so she can't have waited for him very long.
+By the time Dustfinger finally returns home, he's been gone a decade, and Roxane has a son (by another man) who is nearly that old, so she can't have waited for him very long.

 All Just a Dream: Discussed.
 Several characters hope in vain for this at different points in the series.

-Bears Are Bad News: The Black Prince's bear is mostly for intimidation, but he is a bear after all...
+Bears Are Bad News: Averted with the Black Prince's bear.
+True, he may be used mostly for intimidation, but he is a bear.

 Becoming the Mask: Mo becomes the Bluejay, much to the distress of his wife and daughter.

 Betty and Veronica: There are shades of this in book 3 with Doria and Farid, Doria being the nice, reliable one and Farid the fun and exotic but often faithless one.

 Big Bad: Capricorn is this in the first book, while the Adderhead fills the role in the second and third books and could be considered the big bad of the entire series since he's the man behind Capricorn.